1/28/2025

 Keaton Memtora

 That's excellent.
 Just one final question from me.
-We've seen a number of sort of, you know, pulse and, you know, paper mill closures here in the US out over the last few years.
-You know, curious, you know, from a Timberland perspective, kind of impact for you guys.
-And also, as you think about sawmills and finding a home for those chips, how do you think about that as you think about next two, three, five years?
+We've seen a number of sort of, you know, pulp and, you know, paper mill closures here in the U.S. South over the last few years.
+You know, curious, you know, from a Timberland perspective, kind of impact for you guys, and also as we think about sawmills and finding a home for those chips, How do you think about that as you think about next two, three, five years?

 speaker